-Nylabone is a registered trade mark and originally only provided the hard nylon, bone-shaped chews.
+Nylabone is a registered trademark and originally only provided the hard nylon, bone-shaped chews.
 Today, it does still come in the usual traditional plastic, but also in an edible chew type as well.

 You can get them in variable shapes, sizes, flavours and colours too.
 So, if you want a pink one, or a puppy’s teething ring similar to a human baby’s, then they’ve got it.
 Oh!
-I almost forgot, they’re very good for keeping their teeth clean too.
+I almost forgot they’re very good for keeping their teeth clean too.

-To the uninitiated the name Kong, in relation to a dog toy might sound very strange.
-However, a Kong toy is probably one of the best known chew toys on the market.
+To the uninitiated, the name Kong, in relation to a dog toy might sound very strange.
+However, a Kong toy is probably one of the best-known chew toys on the market.

 A Kong has cavities that you stuff with treats, treats like, dried fruit, pasta, apple, cheese, dog food, dog biscuit, bread, cereal or Kong stuffing mix to name but a few; I’m sure you will think of more.

-It is advisable not to pack the last pieces in too solidly so that they are unable to get it started, though I’m sure that with a bit of practise on both sides your dog will get hours of pleasure from it.
+It is advisable not to pack the last pieces in too solidly so that they are unable to get it started, though I’m sure that with a bit of practice on both sides your dog will get hours of pleasure from it.

 A Kong is made from strong, safe, durable rubber and comes in several different shapes and colours.
 There will be a Kong toy for all types of dog, be it puppies, or small, medium and large dogs, plus even seniors are catered for.